Sharpening Handbook Logo

 If grinding this on a high speed grinder, be sure to manage the temperature so that the temper is not lost due to overheating.
 If there is a carbide insert, DO NOT cool by dipping in water.
 This will cause the carbide to crack due to shocks.
 Otherwise, cool by dipping as needed in water.

-For resharpening, a contour gauge like shown below is recommended.
+For resharpening, a contour gauge like shown to the left is recommended.
 One should be made for each tool, and it should be numbered to match the tool's number.

 More Information